niranjchandrasekaran/PyPath/README.md

-Given the PDB structures of two equilibrium states of a protein, the program computes the most probable path (minimum Onsager-Machlup action path).
+Given the PDB structures of two equilibrium states of a biomolecule, the program computes the most probable path (minimum Onsager-Machlup action path).
 PyPath uses a Anisotropic Network Model based energy function to describe the biomolecular systems.
 PyPath is extremely fast and can be used to quickly determine the dynamics of protein and DNA molecules before venturing into more detailed molecular dynamics simulation algorithms.